Bonding, Structure, and Resonance

-Here’s a shortcut for figuring out the hybridization of an atom in a molecule.
+Here’s a shortcut for how to determine the hybridization of an atom in a molecule.
 This will save you a lot of time.

 Here’s what you do:

-Count the number of atoms connected to it (not bonds – atoms).
+- Count the number of atoms connected to it (atoms – not bonds!)

 - If it’s 4, your atom is sp3.

 - If it’s 3, your atom is sp2.

 - If it’s 2, your atom is sp.

 This works in at least 95% of the cases you will see in Org 1.